songster-sa/aws-developer-associate-notes/readme.md

 - Topic - group of recipients
 - multi AZ
 - publish subscribe
-- Synchronous
+- **Synchronous**

 ## SES - Simple Email Service
 - for marketing emails
 - on receive reply - you can trigger lambda
-- Asynchronous
+- **Asynchronous**
 - no subscription required

 ## Elastic BeanStalk
 - PAAS - provisioning as a service
 - **Deployment Policies**
     - All at once - app down - rollback
-    - rolling - not down but performance hit - rollback
+    - rolling - not down but performance hit - rollback - default
-    - rolling with additional batches - no performance hit - no rollback
+    - rolling with additional batches - no performance hit - no rollback - deploy on both old and new - in the end terminate the NEW
-    - immutable - blue/green - no rollback
+    - immutable - temp ASG is created with new instances - later these instances are moved to origin ASG
+        - no rollback - deploy only on new and in the end terminate the OLD
+        - traffic may flow to both for a short time
+    - blue/green - the whole env is new = DNS is changed - traffic will flow on one at a time
+        - no rollback - deploy only on new and in the end terminate the OLD
+        - **feasible only when DB is outside beanstalk env**
 - .config file (yaml or json) inside .ebextensions folder  - for configurations
 - .yaml file - for env variables
 - **jetty for jboss not supported**
 - for HTTPS - update .ebextention/xxx.config , add SSL
-- not for lambda deployment
+- **not for lambda deployment** - use cloud formation
 - can deploy war or zip -> not tar
 - command "eb deploy"